 One of the main decisions you'll need to make is whether or not to include children.
 Halloween is a big holiday for kids, sure, but remember that they will be involved in all kinds of activities at school, at kids' Halloween parties, and at home with trick-or-treating.
 Don't feel guilty about organizing an adults-only event, if that's what you choose to do.
 Parents may appreciate an event where they can have some fun on their own after the little ones are well on their way to sugar comas.

-Next, decide on a budget.
-This will be determined by several factors: how many people you estimate will attend; what kind of food you will serve; whether or not alcohol will be served; how much it will cost to rent the location; to name just a few.
 Once you have a good idea of how much you want to spend, you'll know how much you need to raise through your fundraising event, and still have enough left over for your cause.
 This will also give you an idea of how many, and what type of sponsors you want to try to work with.
 Try to find sponsors that will help you save money.
-For example, see if any local restaurants are willing to donate inexpensive appetizers so you don't have to spend as much on food.

 Start making your event fun right off the bat by sending out Halloween party invitations.
 These are widely available this time of year because so many schools, families, and other organizations are putting on all kinds of Halloween parties.
-Using these invitations also gives the event a slight nostalgic feel, reminding people of the Halloween parties they attended as kids.
-You can also publicize your event with fliers, and through your organization's newsletter and Web site.
-See if one of the local radio stations will donate a minute or two of time to talk about your event.

 Finally, decide on what to charge.
 Will it be flat price for admission that includes food, beverages, and activities?
 Or will you set a lower admission fee, and then charge for the amenities separately?
 Knowing your community will help you make this decision.
 Also, once you've chosen the amenities you'll be offering, you'll have a good idea of their value, and can more easily set a fair price.